-Founder of the Human Nature Hunting School and lead instructor, Bruce McGlenn, has over 30 years of bird and big game hunting experience in the Pacific Northwest.
-Prior to that he learned the ways of hunting from atop his father's shoulders during bird hunting trips in eastern Washington.
-Primarily a deer and elk hunter, he has also hunted antelope and caribou as well as waterfowl, upland birds, and turkey.
+Founder of Human Nature Hunting and lead instructor, Bruce McGlenn, has over 30 years of bird and big game hunting experience in the Pacific Northwest.
+He was introduced to the ways of hunting from atop his father's shoulders at age three during bird hunting trips in eastern Washington.
+Primarily a deer and elk hunter, he also hunts antelope and caribou as well as waterfowl, upland birds, and turkey.

-Additionally, Bruce has been teaching introductory hunting and shooting classes with the non-profit Washington Outdoor Women for the last 15 years and has been a fly fishing and a whitewater rafting guide.
-He is a certified Master Hunter, shooting instructor, holds a Master’s degree in sustainable business and is a licensed professional engineer in the state of Washington.
+A third generation hunter/gatherer of the Northwest, Bruce has been teaching introductory hunting and shooting classes with the non-profit Washington Outdoor Women since 2001 and has been a fly fishing and a whitewater rafting guide.
+He is a certified Master Hunter and shooting instructor, holds a Master’s degree in sustainable business and is a licensed professional engineer in the state of Washington.

-Bruce is a conservationist and steward of the land, primarily due to his understanding and appreciation of our ecosystem from engaging in it as a participant.
+Bruce is a committed steward of the land and wildlife, primarily due to his understanding and appreciation of our ecosystem from engaging in it as a participant - a hunter.
 He views his role as a healer as much as a guide and instructor.

 A lifelong hunter born and raised in Montana, John has taught shooting and hunting skills with Washington Outdoor Women for the last 15 years, as well as his sons and daughter how to hunt and fish.
 He has served on numerous committees and boards of conservation-based NGOs and is a founding board member and past president of The Washington Wildlife & Recreation Coalition and the current president of the Washington Wildlife Federation.
 John served two six year terms on the Washington Fish & Wildlife Commission (receiving the NWF Conservationist of the Year award during that time).